-Proud to introduce to you Emperor Claudius
+Proud to introduce Emperor Claudius

-Emperor Claudius: A Surprising Leader
+Emperor Claudius: The Surprising Leader

 Despite facing numerous challenges and being initially overlooked by his family, Claudius proved to be an able administrator and made significant contributions during his reign.